 Suspect arrested in the shooting of 3 Palestinian students in Vermont ordered held without bail

-A suspect accused of shooting and wounding three 20-year-old men of Palestinian descent was ordered held without bail Monday morning.
-Jason Eaton, 48, pleaded not guilty in the shooting that wounded the three college students who were attending a Thanksgiving holiday gathering near the University of Vermont campus.
+A suspect accused of shooting and wounding three 20-year-old men of Palestinian descent in Vermont was ordered held without bail Monday morning.
+Jason Eaton, 48, pleaded not guilty to charges of attempted murder in the second degree in the shooting that wounded the three college students who were attending a Thanksgiving holiday gathering near the University of Vermont campus in Burlington.

 Wearing an inmate's uniform, Eaton appeared in court remotely Monday morning on a large television screen set up near the defense table.
 He said little during the brief court appearance, confirming his name when asked by the judge.